Kristina01111000/Drws_site/README.md

 5/2
-- Add fourelementdoctor to the homepage of GH in a few places
 - Add patreon link to the 30 day challenge
 - Try cleaning the 30 day challenge up
 - Double check all of patreon links
 - Add links to the patreon on the four element institute site
-- Get a different picture for the youtube channel profile picture
-- send comments back on the emial he sent me for audio

 See if PMP can show the start date of the users if they aren’t paying